Skip to main content

 For assistants that speak Model Context Protocol, the docs are also a live MCP server at https://docs.phosra.com/mcp.
 It exposes search-and-retrieve tools over the current published content, so answers stay fresh as the docs change — no re-indexing on your side.
 Add it to any MCP-capable client.
 For Claude Desktop, Cursor, or VS Code, register the remote server:

-Once connected, ask questions like “How do I mint my first Phosra API key?” or “What does a connection.severed webhook payload look like?” and the assistant will pull the answer straight from these pages.
+Once connected, ask questions like “How do I mint my first Phosra API key?” or “What does a policy.updated webhook payload look like?” and the assistant will pull the answer straight from these pages.

 The page contextual menu